PenguinJunk/PenguinJunk.github.io/_posts/2023-01-26-IIPP0011-Assignment1-v4.md

 Usually after milestones have been missed, there is a time of reflection and then, after descoping, the project is sanctioned to continue.
 Afterall, the investment of so much finance, time, hopes and dreams, cannot be wasted.
 If ever this "Complex Sprawling Disappointment" (CSD) does deliver, too often is to an evolved user who now needs something rather different.

-Instead, changing to an Agile approach and delivering a [Minimal Viable Product (MVP)](https://en.wikipedia.org/wiki/Minimum_viable_product) ensures something valuable is delivered without too great an initial investment ([Schwartz, 2017 Ch3](https://itrevolution.com/product/a-seat-at-the-table/)).
-The MVP then serves the function of eliciting user feedback which can be used to further develop the product - or bin it, if that is what the feedback says.
+Instead, changing to an Agile approach and delivering a [Minimum Viable Product (MVP)](https://en.wikipedia.org/wiki/Minimum_viable_product) ensures something valuable is delivered without too great an initial investment ([Schwartz, 2017 Ch3](https://itrevolution.com/product/a-seat-at-the-table/)).
+The MVP then elicits user feedback which can be used to develop the product - or bin it, if that is what the feedback says.

 Both the CSD and the MVP incorporate user requirements.
-However, more penetrative user research that digs into what users actually need, what they do and, importantly, why.
+However, Agile demands more penetrative research that digs into what users actually need, what they do and, importantly, why.
 This information is often summarised in [user stories](https://www.gov.uk/service-manual/agile-delivery/writing-user-stories).
-By delivering a core requirement quickly - the [U.S. Digital Services Playbook](https://playbook.cio.gov/) states "no longer than three months from the beginning of the project" - the MVP addresses a [whole user need](https://apolitical.co/solution-articles/en/transforming-governments-website) in a timely way.
+By delivering a core requirement quickly - the [U.S. Digital Services Playbook](https://playbook.cio.gov/) states "no longer than three months" - the MVP addresses a [whole user need](https://apolitical.co/solution-articles/en/transforming-governments-website) in a timely way.

 I am interested in exploring what MVPs look like in the wild.
 In later iterations of this post (next sections or future posts), I will review real-world MVPs.
-I will also apply the approach to address a CSD of my own - the way I approach assignment writing.
+I will also apply the approach to address a CSD of my own - the way I write assignments.
 Therefore, this first section of this post was created to address the following user story:

 > As _an instructor_ I need to _observe my student's understanding of the MVP concept_ so that _I can determine their comprehension of the topic_

-# A example MVP: alpha.gov.uk
+# An example MVP: alpha.gov.uk

 > _NB: This section uses links to archived websites which will probably be slow to load_ {: .prompt-tip }